Sunday, April 30, 2017

 Job 6:8-9--"'Oh, that I might have my request, that God would grant what I hope for, that God would be willing to crush me, to loose his hand and cut me off!'"

-In addition to these passages, the book of Psalms also contains pleas for God to intervene in the lives and trials of individuals.
+In addition to these passages, the book of Psalms and other books also contain pleas for God to intervene in the lives and trials of individuals.
 If no Christian has ever sought relief from a trial from God, then the Bible is not a sound basis of Christian doctrine!
 The idea that people who want alleviation of pain and difficulty are sinning by having such a desire is a destructive lie that the Bible regularly refutes.
 To propose that no Christian can or should ask for reduction of suffering does not acknowledge the truth that many places in the Bible oppose such an idea, but it also, in the minds of those who believe this error, can lead to great amounts of false guilt.
 Telling people in the midst of agonizing trials that they should not seek help or relief is to heap a fallacious abuse of reason and Scripture onto those already in personal pain.

 I wrote this post out of frustration with someone who should have known better than to make a claim about Christians and the Bible that is drenched in absurdity, error, fallacies, and a spirit that resembles Stoicism, not Christianity!
 I hope that those who agree with his statement will reflect on the issue and recognize that the Bible and logic contradict their belief.
 Hopefully any who read this will either remember--or realize for the first time--that God does not expect the creatures he loves to submit to any trial or injustice without asking him for their trials to end.
 After all, Jesus himself did not believe the alternative.
 And if any Christian wants to oppose the example of Jesus, they have lost credibility in this area and the right to be listened to about the matter.